temporalio/sdk-python/README.md

 * A timer is represented by normal `asyncio.sleep()`
 * Timers are also implicitly started on any `asyncio` calls with timeouts (e.g. `asyncio.wait_for`)
 * Timers are Temporal server timers, not local ones, so sub-second resolution rarely has value
+* Calls that use a specific point in time, e.g. `call_at` or `timeout_at`, should be based on the current loop time (i.e. `workflow.time()`) and not an actual point in time.
+This is because fixed times are translated to relative ones by subtracting the current loop time which may not be the actual current time.

 #### Conditions